Model Context Protocol: The Open Standard for AI Integrations

 | Notification | No id, no response expected | notifications/tools/list_changed, notifications/initialized |

-The choice of JSON-RPC 2.0 brings several advantages: The format is language-independent, well-documented, and lightweight.
+Choosing JSON-RPC 2.0 brings several advantages: the format is language-agnostic, well documented and lightweight.
 It supports both synchronous request-response patterns and asynchronous notifications.
 Two error types are defined: protocol errors (as JSON-RPC error objects) and tool execution errors (as a result with isError: true) .

-The protocol version is exchanged during the handshake as a protocolVersion field.
-The current version is "2025-11-25" .
-Additionally, an MCP-Protocol-Version header is sent along with Streamable HTTP connections .
+The protocol version is exchanged during the handshake in a protocolVersion field; the current version is "2025-11-25" .
+Over Streamable HTTP, an MCP-Protocol-Version header is also sent with each connection .

 Category 3: Transport & Connections

 MCP defines two transport mechanisms for different deployment scenarios.
-The choice of the correct transport affects latency, security, and scalability.
+Choosing the right transport affects latency, security and scalability.

 3.1.
 Which transport mechanisms does MCP support?

 Short answer: MCP defines two official transports: stdio for local subprocesses and Streamable HTTP for remote servers.
-Both transport the same JSON-RPC messages .
+Both carry the same JSON-RPC messages .

 Detailed explanation: